JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 - Talk about chat gpt?
 - Explain fen?
 - nix build stuff for fastchess
-- Iframe broken for lichess (its something with headers so might only matter locally)
 - More uci so can run on lichess

 I had the honor of [speaking at Systems Distributed](https://www.youtube.com/watch?v=whqMdAD5JTc) at the end of June.